Help develop a food forest and experience the rich cultural history and nature of Nara, Japan

 TASKS

-- common activities in the vegetable garden, food forest and bamboo grove such as preparing seedbeds,
+common activities in the gardens, food forest and bamboo grove such as sowing/planting, mulching, weeding/mowing, watering, harvesting, pruning, sawing wood or cutting bamboo, making charcoal, cleaning up

-We are ‘eco-farmers’ who follow a mix of permaculture, agroforestry, organic and natural farming but we apply their principles according to our own insights.
-We are always open to (new) suggestions that contribute to healthy food production and a sustainable lifestyle.
+In our way of 'farming', we follow aspects of permaculture, agroforestery, natural farming, etc., but put these principles into practice according to our own insights.
+We are always open to suggestions that contribute to healthy food production and a sustainable lifestyle.

 Furthermore, the guest should take into account sometimes heavy physical tasks, where you don't keep clean hands.
 So bring work clothes and protection against bright sun.

 Boots, gloves, helmet and face protection are available.
-Most of the work is manual, but sometimes we use light machines.
+Most of the tasks are manual, but sometimes we use light machines.
 We instruct you how to use them safely.

 Usually you help together with the host and sometimes with local volunteers.
 But we expect you to also do jobs alone and independently.